vicsz/vicsz.github.io/index.md

     <p>I'm an active participant in Toronto's tech scene and a passionate public speaker.
 I enjoy engaging with the community and sharing insights on modern software practices.
 You can check out some of my talks on <a href="https://www.slideshare.net/VictorSzoltysek">SlideShare</a>.</p>
    <h2>Recent Blog Posts</h2>
     <ul>
+        <li><a href="https://www.linkedin.com/pulse/stop-coverage-craziness-why-your-80-mandate-ruining-victor-szoltysek-tmtbc/">Stop the Coverage Craziness: Why Your 80% Mandate Is Ruining Software</a> - July 14, 2024</li>
         <li><a href="https://www.linkedin.com/pulse/plato-ultimate-ivory-tower-architect-why-modern-needs-szoltysek-auy6c/">Plato as the Ultimate Ivory Tower Architect: Why Modern Software Needs a Reality Check</a> - June 2, 2024</li>
         <li><a href="https://www.linkedin.com/pulse/7-wastes-lean-software-development-you-need-eliminate-szoltysek-jjquc">7 Wastes of Lean Software Development You Need to Eliminate</a> - May 26, 2024</li>
         <li><a href="https://www.linkedin.com/pulse/tyranny-mandated-pull-requests-victor-szoltysek-7tf7c">The Tyranny of Mandated Pull Requests</a> - May 19, 2024</li>